Iceball457/Mythweaver/Damage Scaling.md

+---
+tags:
+  - Rule
+---
-The first time you [Attack](./Attack.md) with a [Weapon](./Weapon.md) each turn, you may add the weapon's damage scaling to the damage of your attack.
+Whenever you [Attack](./Attack.md) with a [Weapon](./Weapon.md), add the weapon's damage scaling to the damage of your attack.

 |[Attribute](./Attribute.md) Score|Damage Scaling|
 |:-:|:-:|